SanriGirdabi/MINI_BLOG_AZERION/README.md

 **2**
 You can click the email anchor on the specific post page and see the details of the user.
 It has a users subdomain.<br>
 **3**
-If the post created with 'iki kolon' design feature, on the user page the body of the post will be splitted into two lines.
+If the post created with 'Two column' design feature, on the user page the body of the post will be splitted into two lines.
 Otherwise it'll be one line. <br>
 **4**
 Also the color choice is affecting the title color on the user page.<br>
 **5**